 Are you just a naturally funny person?
 Don’t be afraid to slip that in!
 Do you play the banjo in your spare time?
 Tell us about it!

 “Remember to get as much of yourself into your cover letter as possible,” said Rachel.
 “If you have a fun hobby, quirk or special talent, tell us about it.
 Don’t be afraid of being really different, because a generally well-rounded and interesting person will go a long way.
-Amazing people at their jobs are usually amazing people in the real world.”
+People who are amazing at their jobs are usually also amazing in the real world.”

 Stay away from buzzwords